 Did Joshua really want me to stand on my chair and shout, “YES!”?

-I couldn’t copy exactly what he said, but he wrote in his syllabus, “Contests, events, and new speakers reminded the genealogical community of the power of video as a medium to share and document their family history. “
+I couldn’t copy exactly what he said.
+Still, he wrote in his syllabus, “Contests, events, and new speakers reminded the genealogical community of the power of video as a medium to share and document their family history. “

 Watch this video on YouTube.